zeerakt/DataSciencePy/README.md

 # DataSciencePy
-This repo is for the Data Science projects
+### This repo is for the Data Science projects and contains following list

+* Linear Regression -- Resistance and Temperature
+* Linear Regression -- TV and Sales
+* More projects will be added soon!